walmonte/info_scraper/README.md

 1. The BeautifulSoup library

 ## Installing Libraries
-* requests
+* requests:
 `pip install requests`
-* BeautifulSoup4
+* BeautifulSoup4:
 `pip install bs4`
-* pip (Python package manager) pip is already installed if you have python 3.x but if you encounter any trouble, please read [this.](https://pip.pypa.io/en/stable/installing/)
+* pip (Python package manager): pip should already be installed if you have python 3.x but if you encounter any trouble, please read [this.](https://pip.pypa.io/en/stable/installing/)